 v.
 Hawaii

 When most people think of solitary travel, Hawai’i isn’t the first place that springs to mind.
-With so many things to do that are completely solo friendly, Hawai’i feels more like a nation of its own, thanks to its rich culture and tropical environment.
+With so many things to do that are completely solo-friendly, Hawai’i feels more like a nation of its own, thanks to its rich culture and tropical environment.

-You may take a car trip down the Road to Hana, visit Lanai, or enroll in the Maui Surfer Girls program, which is geared for single female travelers searching for a friendly group of women to learn a new sport together.
+You may take a car trip down the Road to Hana, visit Lanai, or enroll in the Maui Surfer Girls program, which is geared toward single female travelers searching for a friendly group of women to learn a new sport together.
 It’s an empowering and enjoyable experience!

 Because of the abundance of spiritual experiences as well as the physical adventure, the Big Island is ideal for single female travelers in Hawaii.